webrecorder/pywb/README.md

 2. Install with `python setup.py install`

-3. Run pywb by via script `run.sh` (script currently assumes a default python and uwsgi install)
+3. Run pywb by via script `run.sh` (script currently assumes a default python and uwsgi install, feel free to edit as needed)

-4. Test pywb in your browser!

-pywb is set to run on port 8080 by default.
+4. Test pywb in your browser!  (pywb is set to run on port 8080 by default.)

 If everything worked, the following pages should be loading (served from *sample_archive* dir):